How to Help Someone

 “I’m worried about you and I want you to know that I’m always there for you, if you think you ever need anything.”

-Resist the urge to give up on her even though it looks like she is making poor decisions by “putting up with the abuse.”
+Resist the urge to give up on them even though it looks like they are making poor decisions by “putting up with the abuse.”
 Instead try statements like, “I see you are really struggling and surviving some difficult/tough things; I want you to know you can count on me if you ever need any help.”

-“I’m afraid for you safety, there are places you can call for help like Center for Hope and Safety.”
+“I’m afraid for you safety, there are places you can call for help like Center for Hope & Safety.”

 For more information visit: